-ACER BLUELIGHT SHIELD
+BLUELIGHT SHIELD

-Acer Bluelight Shield can be enabled to reduce the blue-light emissions from the screen to protect your eyes.
+The Bluelight Shield can be enabled to reduce blue-light emissions from the screen to protect your eyes.

-To configure Acer Bluelight Shield, Search for 'Acer Quick Access'.
-From here you can toggle Acer Bluelight Shield on or off, and you can choose from four different modes to fit your needs:
+To configure the Bluelight Shield, search for 'Acer Quick Access' in the Start Menu.
+From here you can toggle Bluelight Shield on or off, and you can choose from four different modes to fit your needs: